orzzzl/Traffic-Sign-Classifier/writeup_template.md

 ![alt text][image4] ![alt text][image5] ![alt text][image6]
 ![alt text][image7] ![alt text][image8]

+Pic1:

+Most traffic signs are tri-angles.
+And this traffic sign is round.
+Not sure if this will cause some problem on recognization the effective parts of the picture.

+Pic2:

+The traffic sign is a little bit small and this may cause problem.

+Pic3:

+Perfect traffic sign picture.
+Nothing to complain about this pic.

+Pic4:

+Also the traffic sign is not tri-angle.
+But again this may not be a problem at all.

+Pic5:

+The traffic sign is pretty small and has an angle with the z-direction.

 ####2.
 Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 Identify where in your code predictions were made.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).